Over 25+ years of experience and study

 Education & Training:

-In addition to personal study and experience, some of his formal studies and training include:
+In addition to autodidactic studies and lived experience, some of his formal studies and training include:

 - Advanced studies at the Abbey of Solesmes (2010) under the direction of the late Dom Daniel Saulnier of Solesmes.